 Despite the good work that was accomplished it became evident that coordinating many of these initiatives might strengthen our efforts.

-In 2018, the Jerusalem Project was created with three interconnected divisions that work together to advance Christ’s Church.
-The three divisions of the Jerusalem Project are:
+In 2018, the Jerusalem Project was created with three interconnected branches that work together to advance Christ’s Church.
+The three branches of the Jerusalem Project are:

 - Partnering with established churches (Acts 18:18-23)